lpereira/hardinfo/README.md

 Features: The remote sync was disabled due to server loss.
 Development: Currently done by contributors, a new dedicated maintainer is needed.

+Server code can be found in the "server" branch: https://github.com/lpereira/hardinfo/tree/server

 DEPENDENCIES
 ------------